kubernetes-retired/service-catalog/docs/install-1.6.md

 # Watch `EXTERNAL-IP` and use it when available.
 watch kubectl get service catalog-catalog-apiserver --namespace catalog
 ```
+Or, you can use the address of one of the nodes in your cluster since
+the `Service` is created as a `NodePort` in this walkthrough.

 ## Setting up a New `kubectl` Context